 It is more efficient than merely tracking customer activity, which can sometimes be unreliable.
 Content audits gain information from the customer directly and improve the overall experience.

-However, customers dislike long forms and tend to switch tabs quickly.
+Customers dislike long forms and tend to switch tabs quickly.
 To avoid this, use marketing automation that can capture information in small pieces regularly (progressive profiling).

 Step #4: Use analytical tools smartly